Executive

 Nejra is a graduate of Kennesaw State University with degrees in Accounting and in Management Information Systems.
 At KSU she was on both the Dean’s and the President’s lists.
 She previous has worked as an accountant for Lippman & Company, LLC, and as a Senior Advisory Associate for Maudlin & Jenkins, LLC.
 Nejra is a member of the American Institute of CPAs and the Georgia Society of CPAs.

-Marketing
+Marketing and Development

 Production